MattPlum/SecureCloudComputingProject/docs-clone(next-js,firebase,next-auth)/README.md

 Execute [`yarn add next-auth`]
 Execute [`yarn add firebase`]

 You will need to replace the firebaseConfig variable in firebase.js with the info given on console.firebase.com.
 You will also need to replace the client_secret.json file with that of the one downloaded from GCP after adding redirect uri.
+You will also need to replace .env.local variables.
+Please check file for what is needed.

-Once replacing the config on firebase.js with the one given on the firebase console and getting the client_secret.json file from GCP to replace in the root directory we can run the project on our terminal with:
+Once replacing the config on firebase.js with the one given on the firebase console, getting the client_secret.json file from GCP to replace in the root directory, and adding the .env.local variables we can run the project on our terminal with:
 Execute [`yarn run dev`]
 Once this executes if done correctly you will see, ready, info, wait, and event statuses popping also showing a local url where the app is being run.